Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Nodes in the Expanded View.

-2. The above TreeView Control Nodes in the expanded view.
+2. The above TreeView Control Nodes are in the expanded view.

 With Arrowhead Image Icons.